Chaetothiersia

 Chaetothiersia is a fungal genus in the family Pyronemataceae.
-It is monotypic, containing the single species Chaetothiersia vernalis collected from the northern High Sierra Nevada of California.
-It has been found growing in groups on the decaying wood and bark of the conifer Abies magnifica.
+It is monotypic, containing the single species Chaetothiersia vernalis collected from California.

 Description

 This species is characterized by having stiff brown hairs on the surface of the ectal excipulum, the outer layer of the apothecium.
 The ectal excipulum is thin, and made of roughly spherical to somewhat spherical/angular cells.
 Its ascospores are smooth, and do not contain oil droplets.